2.2 Creating a framework for positive behaviour

 9. Summary framework

 A framework gives teachers and students a guideline for behaviour.
-It describes an ideal to be pursued.
-There is always some tension between ideal and practice.
-If the framework is a shared ideal set out clearly and concisely, everyone is more likely to adhere to it and mutual trust is established.
+It describes an ideal to pursue.
+There is always tension between ideal and practice.
+If the framework is a shared ideal set out clearly and concisely, everyone can adhere to it and starts trusting each other.

 I hang the framework (Friendly + Fair) visible to everyone on the wall and discuss it with my students.
-I hold myself to the framework and ask my students to hold themselves to the framework.
-By combining friendliness with fairness I avoid teaching too friendly or too non-committal (Laissez faire) as well as teaching too strict (Authoritarian/not friendly).
+I hold myself to the framework and ask my students to hold themselves to the framework as well.
+By combining friendliness with fairness, I avoid teaching too friendly or too non-committal (Laissez faire) as well as teaching too strict (Authoritarian/not friendly).

 Current approach: